aldryn/aldryn-boilerplate-bootstrap3/docs/guidelines/markup.rst

 .. important::

-    - Avoid IDs ad all cost
+    - Avoid IDs wherever possible.
-    - When using IDs always use a **unique name**
+    - Where it's necessary to use IDs, always use **unique names**

-You should **always** use classes instead if ID's.
-Classes represent a more OOP approach of adding and removing style sets like ``box box-wide box-hint``.
+You should **always** use classes instead of IDs where you can.
+Classes represent a more OOP approach to adding and removing style sets like ``box box-wide box-hint``.

 Try to avoid declaring ID's at all.
 They should only be used to reference form elements or for in-page navigation in which case you need to make the name **absolutely unique**.